matthewbdwyer/STG-Q/README.md

 NB: You may see warnings related to ignored type attribute ATN that are due to some type gymnastics in the current implementation of the ANTLR4 CPP Visitor implementation.

-This will produce three executables:
+This will produce two executables:
 - `build/stgpp` : takes the name of a `.stg` file, parses it, and pretty print its contents to stdout.
 - `build/stg2qc` : takes the name of an `.stg` file, parses it, and prints the constraint in a form that can be accepted by the `qCoral` counter.